bcrowell/karl/pj/README.md

 * doesn't handle any OOP
 * needs explicit \ characters for continuation lines in all cases
 * is so simple that certain stuff will always have to be translated by hand
+* many common idioms and tasks are implemented as macros in language.h, so the translator doesn't have to handle them

 Hand-translation is handled using active comments that look like this: